-If you ship hazardous materials over water, you are required to follow the rules of the International Maritime Dangerous Goods (IMDG) code.
-This includes companies who:
+If you ship hazardous materials by vessel or over water, you are required to follow the rules of the International Maritime Dangerous Goods (IMDG) code.
+This includes companies who are:

-• Hire third parties to load shipping containers onsite; and,
+• Using third-party companies to load shipping containers for them onsite; and,

-• Send hazardous materials to freight forwarders or third parties to be loaded somewhere else.
+• Sending hazardous materials to freight forwarders or third-parties to be loaded somewhere else.

-Shipping containers are used for overseas transport, but also keep in mind they are used to transport products to the U.S. states Hawaii and Alaska as well as U.S. territories.
-For example, a client of ours was responsible for gathering together all the products needed for opening a new Wal-Mart store.
-When a new Wal-Mart opened in Alaska and Hawaii, those products needed to be loaded into shipping containers and sent to the new store.
-Even though the shipment was within the U.S., IMDG regulations were triggered.
+Shipping containers are used for overseas transport, but also keep in mind they are used to transport products to U.S. states such as Hawaii and Alaska as well as U.S. territories.
+For example, a different client of ours was responsible for gathering together all the products needed for opening a new Wal-Mart store, and some of those were hazardous materials.
+When there were new Wal-Marts to open in Alaska and Hawaii, those products needed to be loaded into shipping containers.
+As a result, that company became subject to the rules of IMDG.

-Keep in mind that small quantities and specialty parts and accessories can trigger requirements.
+Keep in mind that even small quantities can trigger requirements.
 For example, we have clients who send vehicles and farm implements via vessel.
-These companies often send along boxes of oils and lubricants for operation once the vehicle is unpacked.
+Along with the vehicles are boxes of oils and lubricants for operation once they are unpacked.
 This triggers hazardous materials regulations.
-Residual fluids left over from testing operations that ensure the vehicle is operating correctly before loading will also trigger hazardous materials regulations.
+Even residual fluids left over in the engines that got there when the factory tested it to make sure it worked triggers hazardous materials regulations.

 If IMDG applies to your operations, the following personnel need to have training upon employment or assignment to hazardous materials duties: